emmercm/www/src/blog/_i-dont-want-to-think-about-it.md

 ## Patients 1 & 2: services that were unsafe to restart

+Two of the services kept queued tasks in memory, making them unsafe to restart.

+The problem with this is
 - rnd-subscriber-pruning-service's use of Spring cron, preventing safe restarts for a week
 - litigator-service's in-memory job queue, preventing safe restarts ever, requiring callers to pause